 - Upgrade of pedestrian ramp (located on the south side of the bridge) to comply with ADA requirements

-- Upgrade of bridge deck to include noise-reducing wheel paths
+- Upgrade of the bridge deck to include noise-reducing wheel paths

 - Addition of underdeck lighting to illuminate the Riverwalk